CheckFirstHQ/Pravda-links-extractor/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page](https://github.com/CheckFirstHQ/Pravda-links-extractor/issues) if you want to contribute.

 ## License
-This project is licensed under the Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.